Noahflx/ghost-wallets/README.md

 Ghost Wallets now ships with two safe execution paths so you can demo end-to-end flows without risking real funds:

 - **Simulation (default)** – Payments are mocked locally, transaction hashes are deterministically generated, and the dashboard clearly labels activity as “Simulated.”
 Use this for fast iteration or when you cannot fund a treasury account.
 A JSON snapshot is persisted to `data/magic-links.json` so links survive server restarts during judging.
 - **Stellar testnet** – Set `STELLAR_PAYMENT_MODE=testnet` and provide `STELLAR_TREASURY_SECRET_KEY`.
 Transfers are submitted to Soroban RPC, explorer links are surfaced in the UI/email, and recipients can verify hashes on Stellar Expert—still using play money from Friendbot.
+Enable `STELLAR_PREFUND_WALLETS=true` to auto-call Friendbot for each generated ghost wallet so the dashboard shows a real transaction hash before the claim step.

 When testnet submission fails (e.g., RPC outage or unsupported asset), the API gracefully falls back to simulation and records the attempt so judges can continue the journey.